 13. Lady Alice

-Lady Alice Apples have a coincidental origin story involving the accidental cross pollination of a Red Delicious Apple tree, but in recent years they have become wildly popular among apple varieties.
+Lady Alice Apples have a coincidental origin story involving the accidental cross-pollination of a Red Delicious Apple tree.
+Still, in recent years they have become wildly popular among apple varieties.

-Originally from Canada, it’s no wonder that the Atlas Apple is so resistant to the winter cold.
+Originally from Canada, it’s no wonder the Atlas Apple is resistant to the winter cold.
 Their fruit is large, and the flesh is unusually pale compared to other apples, like Galas.

-The Discover Apple was in fact discovered in England in 1949 and quickly gained popularity around the world because of its early harvesting season compared to other apple varieties.
+The Discovery Apple was, in fact, discovered in England in 1949 and quickly gained popularity around the world because of its early harvesting season compared to other apple varieties.